Linksfam-Dev/social-profile-page/README.md

 # Social Media Profile Page

 A responsive social media profile page inspired by YouTube and Instagram UI/UX.
 Built with React, TypeScript, and TailwindCSS.
+This project focuses on creating a mobile-first design that follows Instagram's style guide for profile pages.

 ## Project Overview